Subelliptic $p$-Laplacian spectral problem for H\"ormander vector fields: Preliminaries

 for $i=1, \ldots, m$.
 Then for any two points $x,y\in \Omega$ we define the control distance by

 \end{definition}

 \begin{remark} For simplicity, we adopt the notation $d_{X}$, although it also depends on the domain $\Omega$, see \cite[Remark 1.30]{bramanti2023hormander}. \end{remark} Since $d_{X}$ is finite in $\Omega$ (see e.g. \cite[Theorem 1.45]{bramanti2023hormander}), it follows that $(\Omega, d_{X})$ is a metric space, known as the Carnot-Carath\'eodory space.
 Therefore, $d_{X}$ is also called the Carnot-Carath\'eodory metric.
-Then an open metric ball in $(\Omega, d_{X})$ is defined as follows
+Then an open metric ball centred at $x\in\Omega$ with the radius $r>0$ in $(\Omega, d_{X})$ is defined as follows

 Now we introduce the local homogeneous dimension $Q$ which plays a role to prove, for example, H\"older continuity of eigenfunctions, see Theorem \ref{Holder continuity}.
 Let $X^{(k)}$ denote the collection of all commutators of $X_{1}, \ldots, X_{m}$ of length $k$, that is,